-- Since 1976 over 1.6 million partner families have achieved the independence they needed through decent affordable housing.
+- Since 1976 over 1.6 million low-income families who partner with Habitat have achieved the independence they needed through decent affordable housing.

 - Children of homeowners are 116 percent more likely to graduate from college compared with children in families who do not own their homes.

 - For every $1 invested in Henderson County Habitat for Humanity, there is a $90.36 social and economic return on investment through social benefits and costs saved.

 Families who partner with Habitat contribute to Henderson County through these social benefits and the more homes we build, the greater impact we have in our community.

 At Henderson County Habitat for Humanity, we believe…